 2. You reach a more targeted and often larger audience.

 As a business, it’s important to adapt to changes and be innovative if you want to survive in this competitive marketplace.
-It’s important to get your products in front of consumers where they will see it.
+It’s important to get your products in front of consumers where they will see them.
 Long gone are the days of magazine ads, tv spots, or billboards.
-Notice that people are always on their phone, they barely look up from them while they’re sitting, walking, driving (which I DO NOT condone, just mere observation).
+Notice that people are always on their phones, they barely look up from them while they’re sitting, walking, or driving (which I DO NOT condone, just mere observation).

 The Bad: Why Influencer Marketing Doesn’t Work

 Like all other strategies, they are downfalls to influencer marketing.
 The cost of influencer marketing can be very high – the average budget can reach up to five figures for most companies.
 A bad strategy can cause big damages.
 Working with the right people and using your budget intelligently is crucial.
 So, what have I noticed?